CoryLR/user-routine/README.md

 * [x] Add "comment" action
 * [x] Add "tutorialMode" option
 * [x] Change to "tutorialMode"
-* [ ] Improve "tutorialMode" to include clickable "next" buttons on each log and comment
+* [x] Improve "tutorialMode" to include clickable "next" buttons on each log and comment
   * [ ] add "tutorialModeAutoPlay" option? (default false)
   * [x] Make highlight boxes click-through-able
-  * [ ] Maybe add a feature so that if a check fail SPA Routine goes back to the previous log or comment?
+  * [ ] Maybe add a feature so that if a check fail SPA Routine goes back to the previous log or comment? - OR - Add 'gate' command or something similar to prevent the user from continuing if they don't follow the tutorial instructions
 * [x] Add "attributionText" option.
 * [ ] Finish the Demo page
 * [x] Add auto-test URL params to demo page so I can use it for testing